Su-Toydemir/Tweet-Analyzer/README.md

 Our Project "Tweet Analyzer" shows the popularity of TV series based on the number of tweets they were mentioned in.

 PHP file "webproject.php" is the home page of the website.

+PHP codes were run on WAMP Server.
+Therefore, the PHP files, images and text files are uploaded all together instead of separate folders.